|

 Another key aspect of tuning is that it allows you to maximize the gains from other mods.
 Installing mods like a cold air intake or headers add some power by themselves, but to truly maximize the gains you need tuning to take advantage of the increased airflow and reduced backpressure.
 A popular mod for the Mustang GT is to go flex fuel, and tuners can provide specific E85 maps that have leaner AFRs and more ignition/cam timing for increased power.

 Now that we’ve talked about the benefits of a Mustang GT tuner, it’s important to also acknowledge the risks.
 One of them is somewhat obvious, but the more power you add to your engine the shorter lifespan it has.
-Adding just a few basic mods like a tune or headers probably won’t do a ton to hurt longevity on the 5.0 Coyote engine.
+Adding just a few basic mods like a tune or headers probably won’t do a ton to hurt the longevity of the engine.
 But, when you get above ~50-60 horsepower/torque over stock it starts to get more risky.

 In addition, having a “bad” tune can also hurt your engine – and potentially even blow it up.
 If inexperienced tuners add too much ignition/cam timing, make AFRs too lean, or don’t properly diagnose leaks and problems, your Mustang GT can be a very expensive paperweight in short order.
 That’s why it’s imperative to make sure you are only getting tunes from reputable and experienced tuners – like those on our list.